samhains/samhains.github.io/_projects/jack-and-sams-edream-portal.md

 ---

 "Jack and Sam's eDream portal" is a triptych of [real-time video simulations](http://iancheng.com/faq) inspired by Bosch’s "The Garden of Earthly Delights".
 The installation replaces Adam and Eve from the Christian creation tryptic with Jack and Jill, the first citizens of [the corporate simulation](https://flexsim.com).
-The appropriation of this material provided a way of engaging directly with the world making capabilities of computer systems through falsified mythology.
+The appropriation of this material provided a way of engaging with the world making capabilities of computer systems through falsified mythology.

 ![](/assets/thesis/5.png)
 <br>